“Commissioner Grayson will see you now.”

 “What are you wearing?” he asked, voice clipped.

 Alice looked down, seemingly confused by his comment.

 She folded her arms over her chest, trying to hide the design as if nothing was wrong.
-That gets her a small, familiar smile, just the tip at the corner of his mouth.
+That gained her a small, familiar smile, just the tip at the corner of his mouth.
 Dread had always moaned about her choice in clothing, ever since he took over as her legal parental guardian all those years ago.
-He still moaned regularly even though she constantly reminded him she was twenty-three.
+He still moaned regularly, even though she constantly reminded him she was twenty-three.

 He thought she was acting up.